euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 A camera like the Andor Neo sCMOS features a sensor of resolution :math:`2560 \times 2160\,\text{px}` and a surface of :math:`416 \times 351\,\text{um}`.
 Thus to cover the whole specimen surface we have to capture a mosaic of fields of view of size :math:`43 \times 51` (2193 tiles) using an automated stagger.
-In the followings we will also refer the fields of view as *tiles* or *images* according to the context.
+We will also refer to the fields of view as *tiles* or *images* according to the context.

 .. on the mosaic which depends of the step positioning error

-When the specimen is observed with several colours, we have two strategies to acquire the mosaic, the first one is to acquire a mosaic per colour and the second one is to acquire several colours per field of view.
-Both methods have advantages and disadvantages.
+To observe the specimen in several colours, two strategies can be used to acquire the mosaic: one is to acquire a mosaic per colour and the other is to acquire several colours per field of view.
+Both methods have advantages and drawbacks.
 One of the differences is the uncertainty that occurs on the registration of the colour fields of view.
-When we capture several colours per field of view at the same staging position, the relative positioning error is due to the optical path.
-While when we capture a mosaic per colour, the error is also due to the reproducibility of the stagger.
+When capturing several colours per field of view at the same staging position, the relative positioning error is due to the optical path.
+When capturing a mosaic per colour, the error is also due to the reproducibility of the stagger.
 On the other hand the accuracy of the tile positions is always due to the stagger precision.
 So as to perform a field of view registration without black zone in the reconstructed image, we drive the stagger with a sufficient overlapping zone on both directions.
-Another irregularity on the mosaic is due to the camera alignment error according to the stagger axes that draw a sheared mosaic pattern as you can see in figure :ref:`sheared-mosaic`.
-The shearing has any serious effect on the reconstructed image since it only displaces systematically the fields of view in the mosaic frame.
+Another irregularity on the mosaic is due to the camera alignment error according to the stagger axes that draw a sheared mosaic pattern (figure :ref:`sheared-mosaic`).
+The shearing doesn't have any serious effect on the reconstructed image since it only displaces systematically the fields of view in the mosaic frame.

 .. figure:: figure-sheared-mosaic.pdf